Sponsored

 Book Synopsis

-On July 4, 1962, journalist and Associate Editor of Life magazine Richard Meryman sat down with Marilyn Monroe in her home and conducted what would become the last interview she would ever give.
-Photojournalist Allan Grant documented the interview in pictures.
-Now, for the first time, read the complete restored interview, presented with hundreds of never-before-seen photographs taken during the now historic meeting.
+Marilyn Monroe's final formal photo session and last interview have never been released in their entirety--until now.
+Completed in July 1962, just a month before her passing, the interview conducted by Richard Meryman was Marilyn at her most open and honest, and the photos by Allan Grant were the only ones ever taken in her home.
+Now, for the first time, you can read Marilyn in her own words and see her as the world has never seen her before.
 In July 1962, Marilyn Monroe was at a crossroads.
-At thirty-six years old, and having just been fired by the studio from her current picture, Something's Gotta Give, she was struggling with fame, age, and a studio system in which she no longer fit.
+At thirty-six years old and embroiled in legal battles with the studio of her current picture, Something's Gotta Give, she was struggling with fame, age, and a studio system in which she no longer fit.
 When she sat down to give Richard Meryman an interview, she had a lot to say.
-Originally intended to be an interview just about fame, over the course of eight hours Marilyn talked about her entire life.
-Only a small portion of the interview was published in Life magazine.
-When she died, just two days before the article was published, Meryman put the rest of her interview in his files, never to see the light of day.
-Documenting this landmark interview was photojournalist Allan Grant.
-His images of Marilyn would be her last photo shoot - in her home, in casual clothes, being the glorious free spirit she was.
-Grant captured every emotion of the interview in glorious images, only a few of which were published with the interview excerpt.
-The rest, just like the interview, sat in his archive, waiting to be rediscovered.
-Marilyn Monroe: The Last Photographs, The Lost Interview is Marilyn Monroe in her own words--the words that haven't been published, until now.
-In this recently restored complete transcript, Marilyn very candidly talks about her life, her childhood, fame, the struggles with the studios, her approach to her work, celebrity, being a sex symbol, and more.
-At times joyous, silly, serious, and pensive, it is a Marilyn that the world has never heard.
-Accompanying the interview are more than 300 of Grant's extraordinary pictures taken for the interview, most never published until now.
-This beautifully produced book offers readers a glimpse into Marilyn's mindset during her last days as she began to assert control of her career and address her relationship with celebrity.
-Deepening the understanding of Marilyn's talents, humanity, and true legacy, and the appreciation of her true beauty, this is a fitting tribute to one of the most iconic figures of the twentieth century.About the Author
+Originally intended to be an interview about fame, over the course of four hours Marilyn talked about her entire life.
+Only a small portion of the interview was published in LIFE Magazine.
+When she died, just two days after the article was published, Meryman put the full transcript and the original tapes in his files, never to see the light of day.
+Documenting this landmark interview was iconic photojournalist Allan Grant.
+His images of Marilyn would be her last formal photo shoot--in her home, in casual clothes, being the glorious, free spirit she was.
+Grant captured every emotion of the interview in these exquisite images, only eight of which were published alongside the LIFE interview excerpt.
+Most of the remainder of the images were stored in Allan's safe, waiting to be rediscovered.
+Marilyn: The Last Photographs, the Lost Interview is Marilyn Monroe in her own words--words that haven't been published, until now.
+In this recently restored and complete transcript, Marilyn candidly talks about her childhood and life, fame, the studio system, her approach to work, celebrity, being a sex symbol, and more.
+At times joyous, silly, serious, philosophical and pensive, it is a Marilyn that the world has never experienced.
+Accompanying the interview are more than 400 of Grant's extraordinary images, most never published until now.
+This beautifully produced book offers readers a glimpse into Marilyn's mindset during her final month as she began to assert control of her career and address her relationship with celebrity.
+Deepening the understanding of Marilyn's talents, humanity, and true legacy, and the appreciation of her true beauty, this is a fitting tribute to one of the most iconic figures in history.Review Quotes

 Journalist and biographer Richard Meryman (1926 - 2015) was one of the most respected interviewers of the twentieth century, pioneering the monologue-style personality profile that began with his interview of Marilyn.
 Many of his interviews became books, including two Joan Rivers autobiographies, Louis Armstrong's 1971 self-portrait, Elizabeth Taylor's self-titled 1964 autobiography, and four books on Andrew Wyeth.
 For twenty-three years Meryman was a correspondent, editor, and staff writer for Life magazine.Dimensions (Overall): 11.0 Inches (H) x 9.0 Inches (W)